 the disease.
 Each of the pharmaceutical firms might be given a credit toward its SRI for the number of DALYs saved each year as a result of the firm's donation of intellectual property.
 (To be sure, allocating such credits among the donor firms would require estimation of the relative importance of the sets of patents they had contributed.
-That would not be easy, but commercial patent pools already routinely make similar estimates when determining the royalties paid to each of their members.
-(The patents and associated knowhow to collaborative, nonprofit ventures better positioned than they are to address some public-health needs.)
+That would not be easy, but commercial patent pools already routinely make similar estimates when determining the royalties paid to each of their members.78) Incorporating calculations of this sort in the SRI would increase sharply the willingness of firms to donate their patents and associated knowhow to collaborative, nonprofit ventures better positioned than they are to address some public-health needs.